This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Local adjustments such as spot removal and masking should be left until you're done making your global adjustments.

-This is because you may find that after making your global edits, you may not need any more local adjustments or split toning.
+After making your global edits, you may not need more local adjustments or split toning.

-You'll find that in the Develop module, Lightroom has the tools ordered in such a way that makes sense for the editing process.
+You'll find that Lightroom has the tool in a way that makes sense for the editing process in the Develop module.

 How to Save a Preset in Lightroom: Creating, Importing, Exporting

-If you find yourself making the same adjustments to multiple photos, we recommend creating a User Preset so that you can shave down your editing time significantly.
+If you make the same adjustments to multiple photos, we recommend creating a User Preset to reduce your editing time significantly.

 On the other hand, if you don't know where to start or you're looking to experiment with different editing styles, try importing some presets.

-Not only is it easy to do, but you may be able to discover styles that enhance both your photography and your brand.
+Not only is it easy to do, but you can also discover styles that enhance your photography and brand.

-Exporting Lightroom presets is a straightforward process that can save you a lot of time and effort when editing photos.
+Exporting Lightroom presets is a Lightroom-forward process that can save you a lot of time and effort when editing photos.

-To export a preset, simply select the preset you want to export from the Develop module, right-click on it, and choose "Export."
+To export a preset, select it from the Develop module, right-click on it, and choose "Export."

 From there, you can choose where to save the preset file and give it a name.

-Once exported, you can share your preset with others or use it on another device by importing it into Lightroom.
+Once exported, you can import your preset into Lightroom to share it with others or use it on another device.

-It's important to note that exporting presets only exports the settings applied to the image, not the original image itself.
+It's essential that exporting presets only exports the settings applied to the image, not the original image itself.

 Video Tutorials